This buttery yellow color

 hilary or Nancy.

-CanDo has a whole new way to help the Food Bank feed neighbors in need.
+CanDo has a brilliant way to help share food with neighbors in need.

 The Choices We Make